tn5993/CS542-Project1/README.md

 <h4>Introduction</h4>
 <p>Following intructions at http://cs542.wpi.datathinks.org/proj, this project aims to provide a better understanding for Isolation level of Database Management System (DBMS).
 The technologies that we employed was MySQL database and Java.
 <h4> UML Diagram </h4>
-<p> Here is the UML Diagram that we followed to implement our class </p>
+<p> Here is the UML Diagram that we followed to implement our classes. </p>
 <div style="text-align:center"><img src = "https://cloud.githubusercontent.com/assets/8074347/6260952/f61a0006-b7b4-11e4-93d5-ca956515f45c.png" width="60%"/></div>
 <h4></h4>
 <h4>Using MySQL to import large byte[] array</h4>